-Disk Drill is a do-it-all data recovery software for Windows and Mac capable of recovering lost data from all kinds of devices, including Android smartphones and tablets.
+Disk Drill is a do-it-all data recovery software capable of recovering lost data from all kinds of devices, including Android smartphones and tablets.
 The Mac version can recover deleted data directly from the internal memory or Android’s SD card, while the Windows version is limited to SD card recovery.

 Both versions of Disk Drill support over 400 file formats, including all image, video, audio, and document formats commonly found on Android devices.
 When recovering lost files with Disk Drill, you don’t need any special knowledge or skills because the entire process is completely intuitive and designed to take as little time as possible.
 Found files can be previewed before their actual recovery takes place, which makes it easy to recover only what you really need.